Ukraine-Russia war: What could be a way out? | DW | 04.03.2022

 Ukrainian President Volodymyr Zelenskyy indicated a readiness for direct talks with Vladimir Putin.
 But such a scenario seems unlikely.
 In the past, Putin has aimed vitriol at the Ukrainian leadership and indicated an interest to negotiate directly only with US President Joe Biden.

-"I am deeply convinced that sooner or later we will come to an agreement between Ukraine and Russia, probably also between Russia and the West," Marcel Röthig head of the German Friedrich Ebert Foundation's office in Kyiv told DW.
-"Every war comes to an end, and usually it comes to an end with an agreement following negotiations," he said from his home in Germany.
+"I am deeply convinced that sooner or later we will come to an agreement between Ukraine and Russia, probably also between Russia and the West," Marcel Röthig, head of the German Friedrich Ebert Foundation's office in Kyiv, told DW.
+"Every war comes to an end, and usually it comes to an end with an agreement following negotiations," he said, speaking from Germany.

 Who could bring Putin to the negotiating table?
-Markus Röthig says that such talks could be mediated by very different actors, ranging from Israel, Turkey, or Finland to the United Nations or a special advisor from the EU.
+Röthig said that such talks could be mediated by very different actors, ranging from Israel, Turkey, or Finland to the United Nations or a special advisor from the EU.

 China may emerge as a mediator, he believes, as Beijing could wield some influence over Putin.
 "China doesn't have an interest in a destabilized Europe and destabilized markets.
 And they are the last remaining big economic partner for Russia, so Putin desperately needs Chinese support."